 Southern Manitoba and parts of southeastern Saskatchewan and southwestern Alberta have received some rain.

-In northern Alberta, Gordon Graves said an almost inch of rain at the end of May helped the grass in his area.
+In northern Alberta, Gordon Graves said almost an inch of rain at the end of May helped the grass in his area.

 “The alfalfa is starting to bud and doesn’t look bad, but the grass in betwixt is pretty sparse,” said Graves, of Iron River.

-Graves is reluctant to turn his cattle on to his grass for fear that he will lose any potential hay from what growth might occur.
+Graves is reluctant to turn his cattle onto his grass for fear that he will lose any potential hay from what growth might occur.
 He is still feeding hay from last year and selling hay to his neighbours.